What makes “Rick And Morty” or “BoJack Horseman” so impeccably awesome?

 I woke up the next day and felt that the whole season left me in an inflaming state of “I need more“.
 Did Gary really die?
 Was the final space opened or not?

-Those, who watched “Final Space”, would clap here.
-It’s a fantastic series, which gave grounds to just another prominent animated series.
-It’s hard to imagine that the creator of the show has started this whole concept as a cheesy YouTube animation.
+“Final Space” is a fantastic series, which gave grounds to just another prominent animation to flourish.
+It’s still hard for me to imagine that the creator of the show has started this whole concept as a cheesy YouTube animation.

 We live in the golden times of animated television.

 I’m not over-reacting here.
-Three phenomenal series have given so much fodder for my thoughts that my brain’s cogs are running almost constantly.
+Three phenomenal series have given so much fodder for my thoughts that my brain cogs are working almost constantly.

-Each one of them has shown me a different shade of fun, adventure, but also fear and loneliness.
+Each one of them has shown me a different shade of fun and adventure, but also fear and loneliness.

-One theory I had was that the fact that these are all animations are prejudicially treated less serious.
-After all, BoJack sleeps with a cat, Garry befriends a flying green blob, while Rick and Morty travel between dimensions.
+One theory I had was that we prejudicially treat them less serious.
+After all, BoJack (a half-man and half-horse) sleeps with a cat named Princess Carolyn, Garry from “Final Space” befriends a flying green blob, while Rick and Morty travel between dimensions killing aliens.
+Yeah.

-As a consequence, we might automatically perceive these “sad, heart-breaking moments” as much more unexpected and, therefore, powerful (not like top 10 anime deaths of course).
-They create balance and tie our emotions to the animated, goofy characters.
+As a consequence, we might automatically perceive these “sad, heart-breaking moments” as much more unexpected and, therefore, more powerful.
+They create balance and tie our emotions to the characters – goofy on the surface, broken and human on the inside.

 Another thing is that feature films and tv series are extensively using violence, death and drama in order to move us.
 But the outcome is that the audiences are becoming increasingly insentient.
-If you watch movies regularly, you experience so much death on the screen that it’s sometimes impossible to muster up the right reaction.
+If you watch movies regularly, the amount of on-screen death reaches a level where it’s hard to muster up the appropriate reaction.
+More and more often I’m left wondering whether a particular scene was supposed to be a Tarantinesque wink?
+Or was it tragic and I simply misread it?

 Animated series and films poke at a different area of our sensitiveness.

-There is something psychologically incredible about these animated series.
-The fact that all of these characters live in the imaginary worlds, makes them more abstract and harder to grasp.
+Each one of the creations I have mentioned is psychologically devastating and incredibly deep.
+The fact that all of the characters live in some imaginary worlds, makes them more abstract and easier to process.
 But, at the same, time they are paradoxically more human.
+Bojack and Mr. Peanutbutter showcase a wider palette of emotions than most of the people I know.

-The more we would analyse, the more saddening these stories and characters appear.
+The more we would analyze, the more saddening these stories and characters appear.

 Do these cartoons push our brains towards an existential crisis?